Josh Lowe Player Props: Rays vs. Mariners

-Josh Lowe, with a slugging percentage of .442 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with George Kirby on the mound, July 1 at 7:15 PM ET.
+Josh Lowe -- hitting .293 with four doubles, a home run, two walks and eight RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with Luis Castillo on the mound, on July 2 at 4:10 PM ET.

-He collected two extra-base hits in his previous appearance (3-for-5 with a double, a home run and two RBI) against the Mariners.
+He racked up two extra-base hits in his previous appearance (3-for-5 with a double, a home run and two RBI) against the Mariners.

 Josh Lowe Game Info & Props vs. the Mariners